AI, progress & app workflow

 Why this article exists

-This workflow note keeps AI support practical and limited: "Why comfort notes needs human judgment in the loop" belongs in the blog because it explains the decision before the download.
-For "Why comfort notes needs human judgment in the loop", the reader may be in a jaw-comfort question that should stay away from medical advice, and the job is to treat a routine note as planning support, not proof.
-This article gives context for "Why comfort notes needs human judgment in the loop", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This workflow note keeps AI support practical and limited: "Human judgment: comfort notes" belongs in the blog because it explains the decision before the download.
+For "Human judgment: comfort notes", the reader may be in a jaw-comfort question that should stay away from medical advice, and the job is to treat a routine note as planning support, not proof.
+This article gives context for "Human judgment: comfort notes", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway